 A water technician’s arrival at a village is a moment of absolute elation in rural Uganda.

 When Lifewater Ugandan Jr. WASH Technician Charles Emugu stepped foot onto Bukumbi village in Kaliro, Uganda, he experienced their excitement.

 Drum beats filled the warm air.
-Women, men, and children alike sang and danced.
+Women, men, and children alike sung and danced.
 Many elders stood in the crowd, an open-mouthed smile on their faces and tears in their eyes.

 75-year-old Menya Balonda Patrick was one of these elders.